 Generating Keyword Ideas

 Your next stop on the keywords research train on Amazon is the Amazon search bar.

 Look what happens when you type in our example from above – office pencil holder – in the Amazon search bar.

 In order to help shoppers, Amazon has introduced a sort of autocomplete search option.
-Which is great from the shoppers’ point of view, but it's also valuable from your point of view.
+This is great from the shoppers’ point of view, but it’s also valuable from your point of view.
 You can use the suggestion to expand your list of keywords.
 You can even start typing words one by one and see which of the keywords are relevant for your product listing.

 Keyword Research Tools

 Once you sign in to your DataHawk account, you will get to a dashboard.
 Click on the Create New Project button located in the upper right corner and fill out the form.
 Make sure to select the proper Amazon Marketplace.
 Once you create a project, you will land on the Project Overview page.
 In the midsection of the screen click on the Go to Keyword Page button.
 You will land on the Tracked Keywords page.
 To get more keywords ideas, you need to start tracking your keywords.
 Click on the Add New Keyword to Track Button and type in your keyword.
 We used “office pencil holder”.

 DataHawk is tracking keywords based on powerful semantic analysis of related words powered by our Artificial Intelligence.
 DataHawk needs a minute or two to analyze the data on several million products in the database.
 Upon completion, you will be able to see some very valuable metrics for the keyword you’ve decided to track.
 In the products column, you can see how many products appear in search results on Amazon if the shopper uses these keywords exactly.
 You can also see the median price, rating, and review metrics.

 Click on the Keyword Generator button to access this feature.
 Here is how it looks for our keyword.